Zer0: Player profile

-Zer0 served as the captain and IGL for DarkZero during his time with the organization and currently serves as the IGL for Team Falcons.
+Zer0 served as the captain and IGL for DarkZero and Team Falcons during his time with the respective organizations.
 In his role, he makes call-outs for his teammates, with his calls being seen as particularly "aggressive" by spectators.
 Hannah Marie ZT of Dot Esports wrote that Zer0 is "famously detail-orientated and vocal".
 She also wrote that his "intense attention to detail and strict team control" are reasons why many followers of the esport consider him as the best IGL.
 He is also often noted for his high damage outputs and kill counts.
 Also writing for the publication, Justin-Ivan Labilles and Adam Snavely commended Zer0, stating he "stands as the prime example of how textbook Apex should be played, from ring rotations to identifying vulnerable targets and knowing when to fully commit to a fight."

 Prior to his win at the Stockholm LAN, Zer0 stated that he had a reputation as a "match point choker", having never won in the APAC South region.
 Following his LAN success in 2022, Zer0 garnered a reputation for his Apex prowess, particularly as an IGL.
 Ben Sledge of TheGamer wrote that "adapting to losing star fragger Genburten and teaching your tactics to a newcomer during the competition shows a level of leadership that many Apex IGLs will never be able to match".
 Indeed, Zer0's reputation as an elite IGL has maintained and heading into the 2024 ALGS Split 1 Playoffs, he was considered one of the best IGLs in competitive Apex.

 Sledge wrote that out of match contexts, Zer0 is "incredibly laid back [...] coming across as casual, confident, and a little cocksure."
 He is also one of the highest-earning Apex players, at one point being the highest-earning of all-time; he ranked fourth all-time after the 2023 ALGS Championship.